isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-bed-bugs-from-carpets/index.md

 ###  **1. Diatomaceous Earth**

-Diatomaceous Earth is a safe, affordable and easy to use powder that can be conveniently used to [get rid of bed bug in carpets](https://pestpolicy.com/does-diatomaceous-earth-kill-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)/).
-Its a natural ingredient mined from decomposed organisms known as diatoms.
+Diatomaceous Earth is a safe, affordable and easy to use powder that can be conveniently used to [get rid of bed bug in carpets](https://pestpolicy.com/does-diatomaceous-earth-kill-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)/).Its a natural ingredient mined from decomposed organisms known as diatoms.

-- The microscopic diatoms in the diatomaceous earth are sharp fragments which can easily penetrate into the body of insects including [bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/) bugs.
+- The microscopic diatoms in the diatomaceous earth are sharp fragments which can easily penetrate into the body of insects including [bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/)bugs.
 Once in contact with the bed bugs body, DE powder gets through the exoskeleton and dehydrates the insect of its internal fluids causing it to die.

 - To use diatomaceous earth, apply a thin layer on the top side of the affected carpet and along the space between the carpet and baseboard.